Versioning model

 Version binding

-When a conversation starts, the platform locks in a specific agent version for the entire session:
+When a conversation starts, the platform locks in a specific agent version for the entire session:- Default behavior: New conversations automatically use the currently released version

 - Override behavior: When creating a conversation via API, you can specify a pinned version ID (e.g.